brunocassol/r-place-brazil-bot/README.md

 $.getScript("https://rawgit.com/brunocassol/sandboxandutils/master/bot.js")

-# How is this bot better?
+# Better than other bots?
 Differently from other bots, it uses `window.r.place.state` to patrol pixels from the canvas instead of flooding `https://www.reddit.com/api/place/pixel.json?x=&y=`.
 No flood = no ban.

 # Bonus